 5. The Different Parts of the Moonshine

 Making moonshine is an art.
 The more you practice it (legally!) the better you become.
-But what makes the difference in one person’s moonshine to the next?
+However, what makes the difference in one person’s moonshine to the next?

 Well, this falls right into knowing the different parts of the product you’re producing.
 Not only does understanding and identifying the different parts of moonshine produce a better product, but it also ensures the safety of the product as well.